Missing Physics Discovery through Fully Differentiable Finite Element-Based Machine Learning: Results

-The mathematical formulation of the finite element simulation is illustrated in Figure~\ref{fig:framework_schematic_holed_plate}.
-The known physics, including the governing equations, boundary and loading conditions, remain those of the standard finite element method.
-The pretrained machine learning constitutive operator predicts the local stress as a function of the computed strain field, thereby closing the system of equations without additional retraining.
+The problem formulation is summarized in Figure~\ref{fig:framework_schematic_holed_plate}.
+Standard FEM provides the kinematics, balance laws, and boundary/loading conditions.
+The two pretrained operators supply the elastic and plastic responses from the computed strain and history fields, thereby closing the system without additional calibration.

-Figure~\ref{fig:mean_stress_comparison} compares the mean stress distribution obtained from the zero shot inference simulation with the reference solution produced by the synthetic ground truth constitutive law.
-The close agreement between the two demonstrates that the foundational model generalises effectively to a new geometry, spatial dimension and loading regime without further calibration.

-This example confirms that our framework can successfully embed a learned operator into partial differential equation systems with varied geometries, boundary and loading conditions and spatial dimensions.
-The results underscore the network's capacity to capture complex nonlinear constitutive behaviour and apply this knowledge to predict the response of previously unseen physical systems.
-Such transferability is a central strength of our approach as it enables the development of generalised machine learning approximators for efficient simulations across a wide range of engineering and scientific applications.
+Figure~\ref{fig:mean_stress_comparison} reports the absolute error fields at the final simulation step between the foundation-model prediction and the synthetic ground-truth solution, viewed from the front and from the side, with black mesh edges overlaid consistently across all three panels.
+The maximum absolute errors are $2.30\times10^{-2}$~mm for displacement, 0.23~MPa for von Mises stress, and $0.5\%$ for accumulated plastic strain.
+These margins are particularly compelling given that inference is performed in a different loading regime on a geometry with strong stress-localising features (the keyhole slot), while the constitutive operators were trained on noise-corrupted data.
+Together, these results indicate that the learned operators transfer robustly to a new geometry, three-dimensional setting, and loading regime—including plastic deformation—in a zero-shot manner.
+This portability highlights the utility of embedding pretrained operators within PDE solvers to enable efficient simulation across varied engineering scenarios.